On the Social Climbing of Eggs

 Image by Roman Odintsov via Pexels

-We no longer purchase eggs.
+One no longer purchases eggs.

-We select affiliations.
+One select affiliations.

 Cage-free.
 Free-range.
 Pasture-raised.
 Omega-3 enriched.
 Heritage breed.
 Brown.
 White.
 Speckled.
 Organic.
 Regeneratively inclined.
-Possibly enlightened.
+Possibly enlightened!

 How very exhausting.